 All tuition accounts must be current on the first day of each month.
 After the first day of each month, students will not be admitted to the early childhood program until the balance is paid.
 If you desire to withdraw your child, please notify us in writing so we will not hold a place for your child and continue to charge your account.
 Financial assistance is available for families qualifying for the National School Lunch Program.

-Payments will not be accepted by the early childhood teachers.
 Payments are to be sent to:

 Dublin City Schools